Monad-01/Hydroponics-Project/README.md

 - **Sensor Integration**: DHT20 and TDS sensors measure temperature, humidity, and Total Dissolved Solids (TDS) in the nutrient solution.
 - **Data Visualization**: Real-time data is displayed on an LCD screen for monitoring temperature, humidity, and TDS levels.
-- **Continuous Monitoring**: Regular sensor readings are processed and logged for detailed analytics.
+- **Continuous Monitoring**: Regular sensor readings are processed every 5 seconds, to ensure optimal environment levels are met.

 ## How It Works